mmazzarolo/mmazzarolo.com/content/blog/2019-01-13-another-tab/index.md

 ---
 date: "2019-01-13"
-title: "Another Tab: An open source bookmarks Chrome extension"
+title: "Another Tab: An open-source bookmarks Chrome extension"
 tags: [react, chrome, extension, programming]
 redirect_from:
   - /2019/01/13/another-tab-an-open-source-bookmarks-chrome-extension/
 ---

-Today I published [Another Tab](https://chrome.google.com/webstore/detail/another-tab/oaaeanlgefipegfcbgpgnhhnpengdjld): An open source Chrome extension that shows your bookmarks when you open a new tab.
+Today I published [Another Tab](https://chrome.google.com/webstore/detail/another-tab/oaaeanlgefipegfcbgpgnhhnpengdjld): An open-source Chrome extension that shows your bookmarks when you open a new tab.
 Built with Create React App and TypeScript.
 The project source code is available on [GitHub](https://github.com/mmazzarolo/chrome-another-tab).